 4. Trim your guest list

 Cutting your guest list by just ten people can save you hundreds of dollars on your wedding.
-The working principle is simple; you’ll need fewer drinks, food items, seats, and a smaller venue.
+The working principle is simple: fewer drinks, food items, seats, and a smaller venue.

 5. Pick a venue that doesn’t require too much refining